Melk Abbey in Austria

 You can also park for free with your entry ticket.
 You then have to validate the parking ticket when you buy the ticket.

-Opening hours, prices and guided tours in Melk Abbey 2025
+Opening hours, prices and guided tours at Melk Abbey

 You need this to visit Melk Abbey